cult-of-coders/grapher-docs/source/index.md

 - Allows you to securely expose collections client-side
 - Allows you to fetch the data graph using JS objects as your request
 - Offers the same API for Reactive and Non-Reactive queries
-- !!
-Integrates with your existing Meteor projects, MongoDB relations and SimpleSchema
+- Integrates with your existing Meteor projects, already existing MongoDB relations and SimpleSchema

 ## LTS version: 1.2 until 2020